AshleySantana/HCDD411-FullStack-Activity/README.md

         3. Open tabs for research
 ## Functionally
    1. Create Exhibition - takes the notes that the curator writes -> Open AI look for revelnt peices -> Displays that to the user -> They are able to select what they want->
+   2. Have a methood that adds art work, have user be able to compelty delete, PUT is changing the name
+   3. Chris is working on deadlines page and fixing home pag issues
+   4. Ashley is working on exhbits